compose/platform-ws-frontend/README.md

 ***HINTS:***

-* Make sure you look back at the https://github.com/compose/platform-ws-services for the alert srevice
+* Make sure you look back at the https://github.com/compose/platform-ws-services for the alert service
 * If you are unfamiliar with Ruby HTTP clients, take a look at `restclient` for ease of use.